Gatorade: History

 The Quaker Oats Company purchased S-VC and Gatorade in 1983 for $220 million, following a bidding war with rival Pillsbury.
 In its first two decades of production, Gatorade was primarily sold and distributed within the United States.
 Beginning in the 1980s, the company expanded distribution of Gatorade, venturing into Canada in 1986, regions of Asia in 1987, South America and parts of Europe in 1988, and Australia in 1993.
 In 1990, Gatorade introduced Gatorade Light, a lower-calorie version sweetened with saccharin.
-International expansion came at the cost of $20 million in 1996 alone; however, the resulting efforts produced worldwide sales of $283 million in more than 45 countries during the same year.
+In 1996, international expansion cost the company $20 million in but generated worldwide sales of $283 million in more than 45 countries.
 In 1997, distribution of Gatorade in an additional 10 countries prompted an 18.7% growth in annual sales.

 In 2001, the multinational food and beverage company PepsiCo acquired Gatorade's parent company, the Quaker Oats Company, for $13 billion to add Gatorade to its portfolio of brands.
 PepsiCo had also recently developed All Sport, which it divested of shortly following the Quaker acquisition to satisfy antitrust regulations.
 Worldwide development of Gatorade continued into the 2000s, including expansion into India in 2004, and the United Kingdom and Ireland in 2008.
 As of 2010, Gatorade products were made available for sale in more than 80 countries.
-As the number-one sports drink by annual retail sales in the United States, Canada, Mexico, Italy, Argentina, Brazil, Venezuela, Colombia, Indonesia, and the Philippines, Gatorade is also among the leading sports drink brands in Korea and Australia.
+As the number-one sports drink by annual retail sales in the United States, Canada, Mexico, Italy, Argentina, Brazil, Venezuela, Colombia, Indonesia, and the Philippines, Gatorade is also among the leading sports drink brands in South Korea and Australia.

 As the distribution of Gatorade expanded outside of the U.S., localized flavors were introduced to conform to regional tastes and cultural preferences, among other factors.
 For example, Blueberry is available in Colombia, and in Brazil, a Pineapple flavor of Gatorade is sold.
 In Australia, flavors include Antarctic Freeze and Wild Water Rush.
 Some flavors that have been discontinued in the U.S., such as Alpine Snow and Starfruit, have since been made available in other countries.

 In 2011, Gatorade was re-introduced to New Zealand by Bluebird Foods, a PepsiCo subsidiary in New Zealand.
 The product is made in Australia by Schweppes Australia, and exported to New Zealand and distributed along with Bluebird potato chips.
 The license to produce and distribute Gatorade in New Zealand has since been acquired by a local subsidiary of Suntory who manufacture the product at their Auckland bottling plant.

 In September 2022, Gatorade introduced Fast Twitch, its first caffeinated energy drink that had 200 milligrams of caffeine, electrolytes, vitamins B6 and B12 but contained no sugar or carbonation.
 The company said it was designed to be taken in before a regular beverage consumed for hydration.
 It was an example of a broader push by PepsiCo into energy beverages.